German government bond yield falls, Fed in the background - Up News Info

 Article content

-MILAN — German bond yields edged lower on Friday, tracking moves in U.S. borrowing costs, and analysts expect the adverse reaction of euro zone bond prices to a hawkish policy meeting of the Federal Reserve this week to prove short-lived.
+MILAN — German government bond yields fell on Friday tracking moves in U.S. Treasuries, with analysts expecting the adverse reaction on bond prices of the hawkish tone of the Federal Reserve this week to be short-lived.

 The U.S. curve flattened after an initial spike in yields on Thursday, as some investors appeared to have been caught flat-footed by the Fed comments.
 Investors who had been betting on yield curve steepening after the Fed statements scrambled to cover those trades.

-The U.S. 10-year government bond yield was down 1.5 basis points at 1.5% in early London trade.
+U.S. 10-year government bond yield fell 3 basis points to 1.48% in London trade.

-“The eurozone government market will be in a wait-and-see mode today, with an eye on U.S. Treasury yields,” said Andrea Ponti, co-head of fixed income portfolio management at Kairos Partners.
+“Eurozone government market will be in a wait-and-see mode today, with an eye on U.S. Treasury yields,” Andrea Ponti, co-head fixed income portfolio management at Kairos Partners, said.

-“But after yesterday’s bond selloff, the focus is shifting to the ECB’s ultra-dovish stance, with investors not forecasting any bond-buying tapering discussion before the fall,” he added.
+“But after yesterday’s bond selloff, the focus is shifting on the ECB ultra-dovish stance, with investor not forecasting any tapering discussion before the fall,” he added.

+The first bond backing the EU’s COVID-19 recovery fund issued on Wednesday continued to outperform the same maturity Bund, with yields falling 5 bps to 0.043%.

-According to Unicredit analysts, “after a turbulent week, we expect the next several days to see a modest increase in U.S. real rates, to which EGB yields should remain rather immune.”
+Unicredit analysts said that “after a turbulent week, we expect the next several days to see a modest increase in U.S. real rates, to which Euro zone government bond yields should remain rather immune.”

 Article content